flybywiresim/docs/docs/fbw-a32nx/feature-guides/local-api-server.md

     ![Samsung Network Info](../assets/mcdu-server/samsung-network-info.png "Samsung Network Info"){loading=lazy}

-If you still can't connect to the MCDU server your firewall might block the traffic.
+If you still can't connect to the MCDU server your firewall might be blocking the traffic.
 See next chapter.

 ## Firewall Configuration